-Section 89 Shift Differential
+Section 9 Shift Differential

-- A. Any regular employee who is assigned to work and actually works a regular shift that is designated as a Swing Shift, shall receive an additional fifty centsone dollar (\$1.050) per hour over their regular rate of pay for all hours actually worked and overtime hours actually worked during the shift. - B. Any regular employee who is assigned to work and actually works a regular shift that is designated as a Night Shift, shall receive an additional seventy-five one dollar and twenty-five cents (\$1.7525) per hour over their regular rate of pay for all hours actually worked and overtime hours actually worked during the shift. - C. Notwithstanding A. or B. above, an employee in a 24_hour facility who is required to work a minimum of four (4) hours of an additional assigned swing or Naight shall receive shift differential for the hours actually worked by the employee during the shift.

-- D. Department HeadAppointing authorities shall, with the advance written approval of the Director of Human Resources Director of Human Resources, determine which work hours will be designated as either a Swing or a Night Shift within their respective departments. - E. Employees may select to work Swing Shift and Night Shift opportunities on the basis of their seniority within their job classification in their particular work unit unless the County determines that certain employees should be assigned to the Swing Shift and/or Night Shift for job related reasons.
+- A. Any regular or limited term employee who is assigned to work and actually works a regular shift that is designated as a Swing Shift, shall receive an additional one dollar (\$1.00) per hour over their regular rate of pay for all hours actually worked and overtime hours actually worked during the shift. - B. Any regular or limited term employee who is assigned to work and actually works a regular shift that is designated as a Night Shift, shall receive an additional one dollar and twenty-five cents (\$1.25) per hour over their regular rate of pay for all hours actually worked and overtime hours actually worked during the shift. - C. Notwithstanding A. or B. above, an employee in a 24-hour facility who is required to work a minimum of four (4) hours of an additional assigned Swing or Night Shift, shall receive shift differential for the hours actually worked by the employee during the shift. - D. Appointing authorities shall, with the advance written approval of the Director of Human Resources, determine which work hours will be designated as either a Swing or a Night Shift within their respective departments. - E. Employees may select to work Swing Shift and Night Shift opportunities on the basis of their seniority within their job classification in their particular work unit unless the County determines that certain employees should be assigned to the Swing Shift and/or Night Shift for job related reasons.
 The County will determine the term of any Swing Shift and/or Night Shift assignments and may periodically call for a new round of shift selection by employees.

-Section 910 Bilingual Differential
+Section 10 Bilingual Differential

-When an Department Headappointing authority designates in writing that an employee must utilize bilingual skill as a required component of the employee's job duties and necessary in the delivery of County services, an employee will be paid a bilingual differential of \$1.00 per hour for all hours in pay status.
-The bilingual differential shall be paid for bilingual proficiency in Spanish, Sign Language, or any language determined by the Department Headappointing authority in writing as necessary to provide primary services to the public.
-In order to be eligible to receive such differential, an employee must demonstrate language proficiency acceptable to the Department Headappointing authority as certified in writing to the Director of Human Resources.
+When an appointing authority designates in writing that an employee must utilize bilingual skill as a required component of the employee's job duties and necessary in the delivery of County services, an employee will be paid a bilingual differential of \$1.00 per hour for all hours in pay status.
+The bilingual differential shall be paid for bilingual proficiency in Spanish, Sign

+Language, or any language determined by the appointing authority in writing as necessary to provide primary services to the public.
+In order to be eligible to receive such differential, an employee must demonstrate language proficiency acceptable to the appointing authority as certified in writing to the Director of Human Resources.
 The County shall adopt a language proficiency testing process to determine employees' qualification to serve as bilingual skill providers.
 The Human Resources Department shall use a verbal and/or written testing process, depending upon the level of bilingual skill required of the employee, to validate the employee's skills.
-The County shall utilize existing bilingual skills employees to assess employees' bilingual capabilities when possible.
-Written authorization for an employee to continue to receive a bilingual differential shall be reviewed and renewed annually by the Department Headappointing authority.
+Written authorization for an employee to continue to receive a bilingual differential shall be reviewed and renewed annually by the appointing authority.

-Section 1011 Part-Time Social Workers
+Section 11 Part-Time Social Workers